Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 I can search LinkedIn for ‘Cloud Planning’ content or topics related to ‘Cloud Planning,’ to find content ideas that will resonate with my target CIO audience.

 For example, if I search ‘linkedin.com cloud infrastructure’ I can see content that CIOs will find helpful, in relation to this topic.

 Making content better is something that I could explain for a long time.
-But, doing so would stop this post being about content marketing and LinkedIn.
+But, doing so would stop this post being about inbound marketing and LinkedIn.

 Here’s a blog post that I wrote about how to make content better.